Gabri40/ComputationalIntelligence/log.md

 **Issues:**

-While i can see it working with enough compute the main issue is the size of the Q table: the number of possible states is huge and the Q table grows exponentially with the number of games played.
+While I can see it working with enough compute the main issue is the size of the Q table: the number of possible states is huge and the Q table grows exponentially with the number of games played.

 After training for 100_000 games the Q table was already 400MB and the player while improving was still not much better than a random player.